It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 On Saturday, stop by the Wellington Underground Market, a vibrant indoor market showcasing emerging designers, makers, bakers and crafters; and for the very freshest produce and local artisanal food, make sure you visit the neighbouring City Market and Harbourside Market on the waterfront by Te Papa on Sundays.

-Cheese fans should not leave the area without heading to Zany Zeus in Moera for a halloumi sandwich, while those seeking a casual dinner on the beach should swing by Chomp N Chips for some mighty fine fish and chips.
+Cheese fans should not leave the area without heading to Zany Zeus in Moera for a halloumi sandwich or giant scoop of the delicious homemade ice cream.